oleander/Torrents/README.md

     $ Torrents.torrentleech.cookies({:member_id => "123", :pass_hash => "value", :PHPSESSID => "value"}).results

-All values you pass to `cookies` must be of type string.
+All values you pass to `cookies` must be of type string, like in the example above.

 - Torrentleech
   - member_id